KateHamada/KateHamada.github.io/essays/art-of-asking.md

 ### Here’s the first half of the question from StackOverflow:

-#### Why is processing a sorted array faster than processing an unsorted array?
+Header: Why is processing a sorted array faster than processing an unsorted array?

 In this C++ code, sorting the data (before the timed region) makes the primary loop ~6x faster: